Iran's Hajsafi speaks out for 'bereaved families'

 Iran's leaders say the protests are "riots" orchestrated by the country's foreign enemies.

-"Before anything else, I would like to express my condolences to all of the bereaved families in Iran," Hajsafi said at the start of the news conference.
+"Before anything else, I would like to express my condolences to all of the bereaved families in Iran," defender Hajsafi said at the start of the news conference.

 "They should know that we are with them, we support them and we sympathise with them."